 Since 2014, the state has supported professional development for early childhood educators whether they work in a public-school program, a Head Start program, or a private setting.
 The MDE has partnered with Head Start to offer a statewide conference each summer in order to provide consistent, high-quality content focused on standards-based instruction, thematic centers, school readiness expectations, effective scheduling, developmentally appropriate practice, and similar topics.
-A twoweek, intensive training session for early childhood teachers, assistants, and administrators was offered in the summer of 2016, and in the summer of 2017, this two-week session was offered in six locations across the state.
+A twoweek, intensive training session for early childhood teachers, assistants, and administrators is offered in the summer, and in 2023 the session will be offered in ten locations across the state.
 Additionally, the MDE provides regional training sessions throughout the year and across the state to foster continuous professional growth.
 Through a grant from the W.K.
-Kellogg Foundation, the MDE will be expanding support for early childhood educators across the state.
-The grant will support teachers statewide in a variety of pre-K settings to implement developmentally appropriate practices in their classrooms.
+Kellogg Foundation, the MDE expanded support for early childhood educators across the state.
+The grant supports teachers statewide in a variety of pre-K settings to implement developmentally appropriate practices in their classrooms.
 Major grant activities include professional development and coaching support, pre-K program evaluation to ensure program quality and student progress, the implementation of developmental assessments for students, and assistance with increasing parents' participation in their children's education.